 Using ancient techniques, Kamikoto blades are forged from steel that was sourced from Honshu Island in Japan.

 Using shockingly high heats to strengthen the blade and decrease its flexibility, the knives are then sharpened with a single-beveled edge for a traditional Japanese feel.

 Headquartered, made, and forged in Japan, the company sends some of its knives to China for sharpening and further production.
 Before I get into exactly what the brand has to offer, my Kamikoto Knife review will fill you in on its highlights.

 - Wide selection of knife sets and singles

 - Multiple customers report they are the best blades they’ve ever owned

 Kamikoto’s minimalist aesthetic matches the simplistic yet powerful nature of its knives.
 The duality of the shiny blades with the uncomplicated black handles shows us that they’re here for a purpose: to work.

-In the next section of this Kamikoto knife review, we’ll take you on a journey through the brand’s diverse sets before showing you its most popular blade.
+In the next section of this Kamikoto knife review, I’ll take you on a journey through the brand’s diverse sets before showing you its most popular blade.

 Kamikoto Knife Set Review

 The company’s knives are mostly made by the shoreline in Tokyo, Japan, using techniques passed down through generations.